Parmesan Panko Deep Fried Zucchini

 Instructions

-• Assemble components.
-Prepare a breading station: In a shallow dish, combine the flour with salt and pepper.
-In another shallow dish, whisk the eggs.
-In a third shallow dish, mix the panko bread crumbs, Parmesan cheese, garlic powder, and Italian seasoning.
+• Prepare the breading station.
+Mix the flour with salt and pepper in a shallow dish.
+Then, whisk the eggs in another shallow dish.
+In a third dish, combine the panko bread crumbs, Parmesan cheese, garlic powder, and Italian seasoning.

-• Dip.
-Bread the zucchini slices: Working in batches, coat each zucchini slice in the flour mixture, shaking off any excess.
-Then, dip it into the beaten eggs, letting any excess drip off.
-Finally, coat the zucchini slice with the panko mixture, pressing gently to ensure an even layer of breading.
+• Bread the zucchini slices.
+In small batches, cover every zucchini slice with the flour mixture, shaking off any excess.
+Then, dip it in the beaten eggs, letting any extra drip off.
+Finally, cover the zucchini slice with the panko mixture, pressing gently to make sure the breading is even.

-• Fry.
-Fry the breaded zucchini slices: Carefully lower the breaded zucchini slices into the hot oil, working in batches to avoid overcrowding.
+• Fry the zucchini slices.
+Carefully lower the breaded zucchini slices into the hot oil, working in batches to avoid overcrowding.
 Fry for 2-3 minutes per side, or until golden brown and crispy.
-Use a slotted spoon or tongs to remove the zucchini from the oil and transfer to a plate lined with paper towels to drain.
+Use a slotted spoon or tongs to remove the zucchini from the oil and transfer to a cooling rack set over a baking sheet

 • Serve.
-Season and serve: While still warm, sprinkle the fried zucchini with additional salt, if desired.
+While still warm, sprinkle the fried zucchini with additional salt, if desired.
 Serve immediately with marinara sauce, ranch dressing, or your favorite dipping sauce.

 Notes